DexirianPrime/movella-assesment/README.md

 Use kubectl log command to gather logs from pod, for each line check if line contains error, if yes output to logfile, wait 5min and repeat.

+Service exposure explanation :

+The service is exposed using k8s' ingress plugin (installed via `minikube addons enable ingress`)

+The rules for ingress are defined within rules.yaml, which specifies to redirect traffic from localhost:8080 to our nginx service

+The service itself specifies to redirect traffic from 8080 to our container's 80 port, where the web server is running.